A GILDED CAGE: A HARRY POTTER FAN-FICTION STORY

 “Because I do not wish to see any student of mine dead,” Snape countered.

-“How very noble of you,” Potter sneered, clenching his arms over his chest tightly in obvious disbelief.
+“How very noble of you,” Potter mocked, clenching his arms over his chest tightly in obvious disbelief.

 “What does the letter say?”
 Snape asked in a mild voice.

 “Read it and find out,” Potter challenged, standing up.

 Potter dropped with a thunk, and inwardly he smiled.